DALeske/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils: Deliverable 3

-Is the PSI across all manufacturing lots statistically different from the standard of 1500 PSI?
+<b>Is the PSI across all manufacturing lots statistically different from the standard of 1500 PSI?</b>

 Based on the data, there is no evidence that the mean PSI is statistically difference from the standard of 1500 PSI when looking across all manufacturing lots.

 ![Overall PSI Comparison](/Resources/D3overall.png)

-Is the PSI within each manufacturing lot statistically different from the standard of 1500 PSI?
+<b>Is the PSI within each manufacturing lot statistically different from the standard of 1500 PSI?</b>

 There is no evidence of a statistical difference from the industry standard of 1500 PSI in lots 1 and 2, however, it appears that that mean PSI in lot 3 is statistically lower than the industry standard.